 As with any communal space, it’s important to keep your breakroom neat and tidy.
-Be sure to clean any surface after dining as others are sure to use it after you, and they won’t want to sit down to a table covered in crumbs or spills or have to clean up after someone else’s mess.
+Be sure to clean all surfaces and office furniture after dining as others are sure to use it after you, and they won’t want to sit down to a table covered in crumbs or spills or have to clean up after someone else’s mess.
 As a rule of thumb, leave the lunchroom as clean as or cleaner than it was when you walked into it.

 Freshen up the Fridge

 Ensuring that the fridge is kept fresh can be a bit of a challenge when there are numerous employees using it to store snacks and lunches.
 Make sure that you don’t store anything past its expiration date.
 Labeling any item with both your name and the date it was stored can go a long way and serves multiple functions.
 Not only is a labeled item very clearly off limits to others, but knowing when an item was first placed in the fridge can help to ensure that expired food doesn’t just sit and rot while taking up precious fridge space.

 For the sake of others hoping to use the microwave, avoid selecting foods that will need to be microwaved for a long duration of time.
 It’s also best to stay near the microwave so that you can quickly remove your meal from it, allowing someone else to use it as soon as it's available.